 I actually started listening to her instead of over reacting.

 |Subscribe to the Alzheimer's Reading Room|

-You can do this exercise while sitting in a comfortable chair and imagining an encounter, episode, or incident you had with your loved one.
-Or, by imaging a recurring episode in your head.
+You can also do this exercise while sitting in a comfortable chair and imagining an encounter, episode, or incident you had with your loved one.
+Or, by imagining a recurring episode in your head.

 Example.
 The dementia patients says, I want to go home.
 Home of course can mean many different things.

 In the case of my mother, Dotty, home meant home to south Philadelphia.
 At the time while my mother was saying this over and over she lived in Delray Beach, Florida, and had been living there since 1977.